 How does GhostBear work?
 Is it still OpenVPN underneath?
 If yes, what additional security is added to OpenVPN in GhostBear?

-GhostBear is TunnelBear's advanced anti-censorship features which address several different censorship techniques.
-This includes blocking TunnelBear's domains and the use of Deep Packet Inspect (DPI) to detect OpenVPN/IPSec traffic and then throttle or block that traffic.
-We integrated and developed proxy and obfuscation technologies which help our VPN data look like regular https traffic, making it more difficult to block.
+GhostBear is TunnelBear's advanced anti-censorship features, which address several different censorship techniques.
+It includes blocking TunnelBear's domains and the use of Deep Packet Inspect (DPI) to detect OpenVPN/IPSec traffic and then throttle or block that traffic.
+We integrated and developed proxy and obfuscation technologies that help our VPN data look like regular HTTPS traffic, making it more difficult to block.
 Obfuscation is performed by adjusting the packet inter-arrival times and transport protocol packet length distribution.